Three Reasons Retail Leaders are Embracing Fulfillment Microservices

 Having separate control over each task lets you iterate faster.
 Monolithic architectures have an enormous code base, which slows down the build and release cycle.
 By decoupling tasks, microservices enable teams to develop, test, deploy, and update individual tasks without affecting the entire system.
 This speeds up innovation and reduces the risk that one feature update, rollout, or error will affect everything else—potentially causing errors and delays.

-A related reason why the microservices model speeds innovation is they are interchangeable.
+A related reason why the microservices model speeds innovation is that they are interchangeable.
 This makes replacing new pieces much easier than updating the entire code base.
 The development team can build a new microservice for a feature, push it out independently, and take it back down if a problem occurs.
 As a result, businesses can better grow and adapt to constantly evolving technologies and a shifting business environment.

 Reason #3: Greater Scalability Creates the Agility to Compete

 Retail is unpredictable, especially as the economy and consumer behaviors experience rapid shifts.
 We saw this in the extreme with the onset of the pandemic.
-Service modules in monolithic applications are tightly coupled, making it difficult to isolate applications thereby hindering scalability.
+Service modules in monolithic applications are tightly coupled, making it difficult to isolate applications, thereby hindering scalability.
 Alternatively, it's relatively easy to scale individual services up and down without disrupting other functionality when using autonomous microservices.

 When demand increases, you upgrade or divert more resources to the affected microservice.
 You can add new components without downtime or redeployment of the entire system.
 When you can quickly scale up and down, you save money, improve performance, and optimize the customer experience.